Electrocal/terraform-introduction/Introduction/core-concepts/1-states/README.md

 If you're curious about how Terraform stores this data, just take a look after your first `apply`, your state is human readable and **stores everything in plain text**.

 To keep these files safe, and even let multiple people work on the same project, its possible to store the state remotely.
 Take a look at `remote-state` to see how to do this in S3.

+To learn a lot more about Terraform states: https://www.terraform.io/docs/language/state/index.html